robcharlwood/super-duper-minikuber/README.md

 To run the tests for the project locally you need to run ``make test``.
 This will run pytest with coverage.
 Please note that if you have not followed the previous Installation steps above and run ``make install``, this will not work.

+### Continuous Integration

+This project uses [Travis CI](http://travis-ci.org/) for continuous integration.
+This platform runs the project tests and test coverage.
+Coverage is handled with Python's coverage library, but also uses the SaaS service [coveralls.io](https://coveralls.io) for visibility on coverage.

+## Project Docker Hub Builds

+To build the image that will be deployed to our minikube instance, we use [Docker Hub's](https://hub.docker.com/r/robcharlwood/super-duper-minikuber)
+GitHub integration.
+This integration allows Docker Hub to automatically detect changes to the project's ``Dockerfile`` and build and tag relevant versions of the build to store in their registry.
+Obviously for private projects images would not be hosted on a public docker hub, but for this open source project it will be fine.

 ## Versioning

 This project uses [git](https://git-scm.com/) for versioning.
 For the available versions,